-While this is technically a flower tattoo, its geometric shape makes it more masculine.
-The thick lines and black ink are what makes it masculine.
-The geometric shape also gives you a lot of options for placement – go for something small if you want to hide it under your shirt, or something bigger for a bolder look.
+While this is technically a flower tattoo, its geometric shape makes it more feminine.
+Bold lines and black ink are what make it feminine.
+Geometric tattoos also give you many options for placement: choose something small if you want to hide it under your shirt or something bigger for a bolder look.

 20. Underboob Sunflower Tattoo

-The underboob has become one of the most popular places to get a tattoo in recent years; it’s also perfect for small tattoos like sunflowers.
+The underboob tattoo has become one of the most popular places to get a tattoo in recent years; it’s also perfect for small tattoos like sunflowers.
 Sunflowers are a great choice because they’re bright and colorful without being too big or overwhelming.
-You can also add other elements to your design such as leaves or vines which will really make them stand out!
+You can also add other elements to your design, such as leaves or vines, which will really make them stand out!

 21. Elbow Sunflower Tattoo

 Sunflower tattoos are beautiful, but sometimes they can be a little tricky to place.
 When your skin is close to the bone, it can make the tattoo hurt a lot more than it would otherwise.
-It can also lead to a less clear tattoo.
-The elbow is one of these places where you have to be especially careful about what you get and how it’s placed.
+It can also lead to a less-clear tattoo.
+The elbow tattoo is one of those places where you have to be particularly careful about what you are looking for and how it is placed.

 22. Knee Sunflower Tattoo